alexandreyc/chip8-zig/README.md

 The produced assembly code format is taken from [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).

+This project is purely educational and allowed me to learn more about Zig and emulation.

 ## Algorithm

 CHIP-8 executables don't have any metadata associated and hence don't have data and code sections clearly separated within the executable.
 So me must first decide if each two-bytes datum is an instruction or data blob.
 We do this traversing the [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) of the ROM by branching on jump and call instructions.
 Everything that is not reached during this traversal is considered to be data.